Egon370/kep-hack/README.md

 Move Changes
 ====
 - Leech Life has slightly more base power to bring it in line with other early game moves.
+- Pin Missile and String Shot have their modern move data.
 - Twineedle has a high critical hit ratio effectively making it a Bug-type Karate Chop, and loses its poison chance as well.
-- Vicegrip is Bug type, giving its learners an early-game power boost.
+- Vicegrip is Bug type and has a 30% paralysis chance, giving its learners a solid Body Slam alternative.
 - Glare is Dragon type, reflecting its learners, and receives its accuracy buff from Generation VI.
 - Thunder has its higher paralysis chance from GSC.
 - Karate Chop is Fighting type, giving three more lines a proper endgame STAB.